Working together we are growing a legal business which remains:

 Historically the firm has benefited from its position in the midst of prime agricultural land.
 In the 1950s, the firm formed a syndicate with a local agent, John Staite, to buy most of the land being sold by the Earl of Warwick with the purpose of selling farms & properties to their tenants.
 Our connections with the land remain as strong as ever.

-In 1968, the firm was based in Dormer Place in a Regency Building opposite the Pump Room Gardens.
-The firm had three partners, two assistant solicitors and about six other fee earners with additional support staff who numbered about 20 in all.
+In 1968, the firm was based in Dormer Place in a Regency building opposite the Pump Room Gardens.
+The firm had three partners, two assistant solicitors and about six other fee earners with additional support staff numbering about 20 in all.

 In 1970, the firm moved to 9 Clarendon Place and, still not quite large enough to occupy the whole building, let out the top two floors to other businesses.
 There were, of course, no word processors or computers, and only the partners’ secretaries had electric typewriters.
 It was not until about 1977 that the firm bought its first word processor which, apparently, was the size of an upright piano!